Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Price & Value

-The price of a soft cooler is reflected by the size, durability, quality of materials, design features, and ice retention.
+The price of a soft cooler is reflected by the volume, weight, carry design, durability, quality of materials, accessories, dry storage, and ice retention.

-Checking the tags, the prices of soft coolers in our guide range from the $30 Mountainsmith Takeout, which is the smallest cooler, to the Orca Wanderer 24 ($250) or with the YETI Hopper Flip 12 Soft Cooler ($250) with top-shelf ice retention.
+Checking the tags, the prices of soft coolers in our guide range from the 12-liter Mountainsmith Sixer ($40), which is among the smallest coolers, to the YETI Hopper Flip 12 ($250) with top-shelf ice retention.

 Plenty of soft coolers are fairly comfortable to use and reliable (as long as it’s not too sunny or scorching hot out) in the less-than-$100 category.
-Those choice designs include a range of designs such as the Mountainsmith Takeout ($30), REI Co-op Pack-Away Soft Cooler ($55), and Arctic Zone Titan Bucket Tote ($53).
+Those choice designs include a range of designs such as the REI Co-op Campwell 18 L Folding Cooler ($40) and Titan by Arctic Zone Bucket Tote ($53).

-You’ll also find the Yeti Hopper M15 Tote ($300) at the premium end, which unsurprisingly had the queen hours for ice retention at 96 hours of stay power.
-The volume is on the larger end for soft coolers, and the attachable shoulder strap is really sleek, durable, and comfortable, plus there’s an exterior pocket and ample attachment points for accessories.
+The YETI Hopper M15 Tote ($300) occupies the premium end, which was the queen of ice retention with 96 hours of stay power.
+The volume is on the larger end for soft coolers.
+The attachable shoulder strap is really sleek, durable, and comfortable, plus there’s an exterior pocket and ample attachment points for accessories.
+These are the details that comprise a top-notch soft cooler design.

-With average ice retention but waterproof prowess, the Booe 30L Waterproof Insulated Tote ($200) is near that high-tier price, too, and offers a greater amount of volume and space compared to smaller soft coolers on our list.
+With average ice retention but waterproof prowess, the Booe 30L Waterproof Insulated Tote ($200) is near that high-tier price, too.
+It offers a greater amount of volume and space compared to smaller soft coolers on our list.
 Also, this tote’s liner is removable, so the piece can double as a dry bag.

 hand adding cans to soft cooler